-Transesophageal Echocardiograms (TEE)
+Transesophageal Echocardiograms (TEE) in Newton, NJ

-Through use of high-frequency soundwaves, an echocardiogram provides doctors with an outline of the internal structure of the heart.
+Through the use of high-frequency soundwaves, an echocardiogram provides doctors with an outline of the internal structure of the heart.
 It creates images in cross-section slices so that the valves and chambers can be viewed to see how the heart is functioning.
 For transesophageal echocardiograms, a patient will be sedated and given anesthetic.
 A probe will be inserted into the esophagus through the mouth.
 The heart is closer to the esophagus than it is to the outside of the chest, so this process can provide a clearer image of the heart than a transthoracic echocardiogram.

-What are Echocardiograms used for?
+What Are Echocardiograms Used for?

 Your doctor may recommend an echocardiogram if they suspect dysfunction in the valves or chambers of the heart.
 Common conditions that are found during this procedure are: